Penn Profile: Greg Evans, UPHS

 By Stuti Mankodi

 In an era where the intersection of health care and environmental responsibility is increasingly critical, Greg Evans stands out as a beacon of sustainable leadership.
 As the Corporate Director of Sustainability for the University of Pennsylvania Health System (UPHS), Evans has been instrumental in steering Penn Medicine towards a greener future.
-“Reducing our environmental impact isn't just about reducing our carbon footprint and operational efficiency,” he says, “it's a commitment to safeguarding public health now and for future generations.”
+"Reducing our environmental impact isn't just about operational efficiency," he says.
+"It's a commitment to safeguarding public health now and for future generations."

 A Visionary Journey